 Each student's IGCSE selection will comprise a number of compulsory subjects, and a range of electives (Optional subjects).
-There is also an "Extra Option" available in English Literature, however, this includes lessons taught outside of the normal school timetable and will only be offered to those pupils who have shown outstanding ability in the subject and a passion for reading.
+There is also an "Extra Option" available in English Literature, however, this will only be offered to those pupils who have shown outstanding ability in the subject and a passion for reading.

-Chinese, English, and Mathematics will be offered as part of a core programme and are not optional.
+Chinese, English, International Mathematics and Global Perspectives will be offered as part of a core programme and are not optional.
 However, pupils will be entered for either First Language or Second Language English and Chinese based on their level of language proficiency.
 In addition, pupils must choose a minimum of at least one Science subject and one from the Individuals & Societies faculty.